jamescadigan97/snowfall/README.md

 For people are that EPIC or IKON passholders (this particular query is for the EPIC pass, but a similar one can be made for the IKON pass.
 ![ScreenShot](/Screenshots/epic.png)

-These queries are from January th 2020 but are just meant to show the types of data I am interested in.
-I have been continuing to generate new data has since December 27th, 2020.
-Some of the smaller mountains only have data from January 10th 2021 and on, but now I am collecting data from every mountain listed on EPIC's and IKON's website.
+These queries are from January 11th, 2020 but are just meant to show the types of data that I have been collecting.
+The most of the raw  data is in csv files in the snowfall folder on github.
+I have been continuing to generate new data has everyday since December 27th, 2020.
+Some of the smaller mountains only have data from January 10th, 2021 and on, but now I am collecting data from every mountain listed on EPIC's and IKON's website.
+I am currently working on launch an app to make it accessible to the public.